filament-zone/filament/docs/spec/src/chain/accounts.md

 `address` for the single account is a `Ed25519` verification key.

-`id` is an unique 64bit identifier assigned to the account on creation.
+`id` is a unique 64bit identifier assigned to the account on creation.
 The id is not chosen by the account holder but incremented for each account.
 The counter starts at `1`.
 Its purpose is as a global sequence number for accounts to prevent replay of